deirdresm/DeirdreDevPublish/Content/posts/2021-04-17-wrestling-with-publish.md

 path: /wrestling-with-publish/
 title: Wrestling With Publish
 description: I've been working on converting this site from Jekyll to Publish, and here's a few cool sites I've found so far.
-image:
-  img: /assets/images/2021/04/CasperishTheme.png
+imagePath: /assets/images/2021/04/CasperishTheme.png
-  title: Casperish Theme Description
+imageTitle: Casperish Theme Description
-  caption: I learned a lot from reading the source of the Casperish theme for Publish.
+imageCaption: I learned a lot from reading the source of the Casperish theme for Publish.

-date: 2021-04-17 11:26:14 -0700
+date: 2021-04-17 11:26
-tags:
+tags: swift, publish
-  - Swift
-  - Publish
 ---
 {% include featured-image.html %}